 Each poster session will give conference attendees at least 45 minutes to browse

 through the extensive collection of posters and speak with the authors.
 All poster presenters are expected to remain near their posters during this poster session to answer questions other attendees may have

-Poster presenters are required to send a graphic of their poster, in .jpg or .png format, to firstname.lastname@example.org prior to the start of the conference.
-All poster presenters also have the option of sending CMAS a PDF of your poster presentation for posting
+Poster presenters are asked to send a graphic of their poster, in JPG.
+PNG, or PDF format, to firstname.lastname@example.org prior to the start of the conference for posting on our website.

 Also, please remember that if you wish to publish an extended abstract on